b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Source: https://catonmat.net/Unix-philosophy (accessed: Monday January 29, 2024)

+Fortuitously, I first became acclimated to UNIX philosophy through the Eric S. Raymond's influential and well-reguarded work of technological anthropology, which effectively inaugurated a new and very valuable literary genre.
+I was most fortunate to be gifted a soft-cover edition of this singular work very early on in my GNU/Linux exploration, which began with Ubuntu, pre-snap, by I ashamedly, remember not who.
+But to whom, I am indelibly indebted.)

 I have integrated the information and the grapheme versions of the diagram of the historical evolution of UNIX and Unix-like shells that I have produced for you.
 Here is the result: